Derek Gaston

-Career
+Playing career

 Gaston began his senior career with Albion Rovers in 2009, signing from local youth side Baillieston under-21s.
 He won the Scottish Football League player of the month award for September 2009.

 He joined Greenock Morton in 2012, making his debut against his former club in the Challenge Cup in July 2012.
 After playing all but three matches for Morton in his first season, Gaston signed a new one-year contract in May 2013.

 In May 2014, he agreed to sign for a further season, followed by signing another one-year deal in May 2015 after winning Scottish League One.
 Another contract renewal followed in October 2015, to tie him to Morton until 2018.

 Gaston signed on for a seventh season at Cappielow in June 2018.
 He was released by Morton in the summer of 2019, having made over 200 appearances for the club.